-Commercial Real Estate agency referrals and leads are very important to agency.
+Commercial Real Estate agency referrals and leads are very important to the agency.
 You really do need a referral program to help you build more leads and opportunities in the marketplace.

 It is far easier to create leads and new business from referrals than anything else.
 That being said, it is the correct clients and the correct prospects that will help you with referral business.
 It all comes down to asking the right questions at the right time.